susangfink/site/_recipes/blueberry-peach-greekyogurt.md

 This blueberry, peach and yogurt combo is one of my quick breakfast recipes.
 You can substitute with any fruit but peach and blueberries have been our favorite lately.
 <!--more-->
-We throw this all together in less than a minute and hopefully it works for your family too!
+We throw this all together in less than a minute.
+It's helpful for those last minute, rushed mornings when everyone is running late.

 ![Blueberry Peach Greek Yogurt](/assets/images/foodimages/blueberry-peach-greek-yogurt-thumbnail.jpg)